Zylann/godot_voxel/doc/source/api/VoxelBuffer.md

 If coordinates are entirely or partially out of bounds, they will be clipped automatically.

+Copying across the same buffer to overlapping areas is not supported.
+You may use an intermediary buffer in this case.

 - [void](#)<span id="i_copy_voxel_metadata_in_area"></span> **copy_voxel_metadata_in_area**( [VoxelBuffer](VoxelBuffer.md) src_buffer, [Vector3](https://docs.godotengine.org/en/stable/classes/class_vector3.html) src_min_pos, [Vector3](https://docs.godotengine.org/en/stable/classes/class_vector3.html) src_max_pos, [Vector3](https://docs.godotengine.org/en/stable/classes/class_vector3.html) dst_min_pos )

 Copies per-voxel metadata from a sub-region of another [VoxelBuffer](VoxelBuffer.md) into the the current buffer, at a specific location.
 Values will be a shallow copy.